Undecidability of the Spectral Gap (full version): Quantum Phase Estimation Turing Machine

 \subsection{Control-\texorpdfstring{$U_\varphi$}{Uphi} stage}

 The second stage of the phase estimation procedure is to apply control-$U_\varphi^{2^{n-1}}$ operations between the $n$'th output qubit and the ancilla qubit (see~\cref{fig:cU_circuit}).
 Constructing a QTM that implements this is more complex.
-The basic idea is to supply the QTM with an internal state $q$ which causes the $U_\varphi$ rotation to be applied to the quantum track at the current head location.
+The basic idea is to supply the QTM with an internal state $q$ that causes the $U_\varphi$ rotation to be applied to the quantum track at the current head location.
 We then construct classical control machinery which iterates over the output qubits, and loops on $q$ to apply $U_\varphi$ for a total of $2^{n-1}$ times.

 We will use three auxiliary tracks.
-One, with alphabet $\Sigma_m=\{t,c,m_0,m_1,\#\}$, will be used to mark the position of the current control and target qubits.
+A ``mark track'', with alphabet $\Sigma_m=\{t,c,m_0,m_1,\#\}$, will be used to mark the position of the current control and target qubits.
 (The $m_{0,1}$ states will be used to temporarily store an auxiliary qubit on the mark track of the starting cell.)
 The other two auxiliary tracks, with alphabet $\Sigma_l=\{0,1,\#\}$, will constitute the work tapes of two different reversible looping TMs from~\cref{looping2}.